Home » Blog » Emo’s Grave – Salt Lake City

 The Legend:

-If you circle the Moritz Mausoleum three times while chanting “Emo, Emo, Emo” and then look into the mausoleum you’ll see the red glowing eyes of “Emo” staring back at you.
+If you visit Emo’s Grave, circle the Moritz Columbarium three times while chanting “Emo, Emo, Emo” and then look into the columbarium you’ll see the red glowing eyes of “Emo” staring back at you.

 The History:

 One of the local legends I’ve had a lot of people ask me about is that of Emo’s Grave.
-Emo’s Grave is a mausoleum located in the Jewish section of the Salt Lake City Cemetery.
+Emo’s Grave is a columbarium located in the Jewish section of the Salt Lake City Cemetery.
 The tomb is visible from 4th Street just East of 990 East.
-You won’t find the name Emo anywhere on the mausoleum, however as it, in fact, belonged to a man by the name of Jacob Moritz.
+The name ‘Emo’ appears nowhere on the monument because it actually belonged to Jacob Moritz.

 You may also like